 2. Crib Sheet

-Even though we wipe down our seats, this baby crib seat from Ikea provides an extra barrier from allergens.
+When our girl was younger, this baby crib seat from Ikea provides an extra barrier, in addition to wiping down seats and surrounding areas, from allergens.
 It doesn’t fit perfectly but works and it’s washable which makes it safe to use on our next flight.